gianpaj/cartrawler.github.io/_collections/_section_android/inpath.md

 Notes on other attributes:

 If insurance is selected, insuranceAmount will be non-zero.
-The insuranceName will non-null when insuranceAmount is non-zero.
+The insuranceName will non-null when insuranceAmount is non-zero. <br>
-The insuranceName is the title of the insurance.
+The insuranceName is the title of the insurance. <br>
-If the user has selected extras, the total amount of extra fees will set in payAtDeskAmount. payNowAmount is the total amount for only the car element (excludes extras,  bookingfee and insurance) bookingFeeAmount is a cartrawler fee which is separate to the payNowAmount.
+If the user has selected extras, the total amount of extra fees will set in payAtDeskAmount. <br>
+payNowAmount is the total amount for only the car element (excludes extras,  bookingfee and insurance)<br>
+bookingFeeAmount is a cartrawler fee which is separate to the payNowAmount. <br>
 The authTotal is calculated by the cartrawler system by adding the payNowAmount, bookingFeeAmount (if present) and insuranceFee (if present).